-- In both Westlaw and Lexis, there is a section at the end of each directive entitled "Implementation."
+- In Westlaw, there is a section at the end of each directive entitled "Implementation."
 In that section are listed the national laws that were enacted in response to that particular piece of legislation.

 Commercial Laws of Europe (Sweet & Maxwell)